Skip to content

 This is one of the most common questions, and it is important to answer it clearly to reassure your tenants.

-When a pre-authorization is placed, the customer sees on their bank statement:
+When a pre-authorization is placed, the customer sees on their statement:

 • A pending operation or "authorization" for the deposit amount